-What Does a Breast Reduction Involve?
+What Does Breast Reduction Surgery Involve?

 Women of all ages have had successful breast reduction surgery.
 The procedure is typically handled as an outpatient procedure or requires a hospital stay of just one night.
-You will wear a soft postoperative bra for approximately three to four weeks and should not do any high-impact activities during this period of healing.
+You will wear a soft post operative bra for approximately three to four weeks and should not do any high-impact activities during this period of healing.

 Will a Breast Reduction Address Sagging?